 An Access Profile can be set up containing various rules that control what can be done to a file when it is opened by a particular user.
 These rules can be specified down to Category and Status level, meaning that a user would for instance be allowed to open and edit a file while it is set to a status such as “Second Draft”, but not be able to open and edit it once the file is set to status “Ready for Publishing”.

-Routing Rules are closely related to Workflow Statuses since they define to whom a file should be routed to as soon as a file reaches a particular status.
+Routing Rules are closely related to Workflow Statuses because they define to whom a file should be routed to as soon as a file reaches a particular status.

 Example: If a file is set to status “For review”, a rule could be set up so that this file is automatically routed to a user (or group of users) who needs to review the content of the article at that stage of the production process.

 The Publication Channel defines the method in which the publication is published such as in print or in a digital format.

 It is possible to set up multiple Publication Channel per Brand.
 This way, content of the same Brand can be used for publishing in print or web.

 An Issue is the actual publication such as today’s newspaper, next month's magazine, a yearly report, and so on.

 Editions make it possible to create different instances of the same Issue.
 For example, a newspaper may produce a North City edition and a South City edition printed on the same day.
 The two editions can share much of the same content, but some stories or advertisements may be unique to the North City edition or the South City edition.